allesklar/tkh_illustrations/README.md

 		$ rails s

-Your dev machine and production server must have imagemagick installed.
+## Pre-requisites

+The following things are needed:

-You'll need an admin layout.
-You can of course use the tkh_admin_panel gem.
+* an admin layout - optional use of the tkh_admin_panel gem
+* the imagemagick library must be installed on your dev machine and production server
+* current_user and authenticate methods should be provided by your authentication system.
+You can use the tkh_authentication gem to that effect

+That's all

 ## Usage